Skip to content

 What is Infinite Banking?

-• continuous compounding of your cash value even while borrowing.
+• Continuous compounding of your cash value even while borrowing (this is BIG!)

 At Banking Truths we believe in providing education & modeling so you can decide if this strategy is a good fit for you: